-About The University of Iowa’s Resource Conservation & Development (RC&D) Partnership is a community engagement initiative that partners the University of Iowa with Iowa’s eight Resource Conservation & Development non-profit organizations to help build strong, sustainable communities and improve the quality of life in Iowa.
-The University of Iowa works with the eight RC&Ds through a variety of projects, workshops, and grant collaborations that cover topics including environmental conservation, sustainable development, arts and culture, economic development, community health and wellness, and non-profit development.
+About The University of Iowa’s Resource Conservation & Development (RC&D) Partnership is a community engagement initiative that partners the University of Iowa with Iowa’s resource Conservation & Development non-profit organizations to help build strong, sustainable communities and improve the quality of life in Iowa.
+The University of Iowa works with the RC&Ds through a variety of projects, workshops, and grant collaborations that cover topics including environmental conservation, sustainable development, arts and culture, economic development, community health and wellness, and non-profit development.

 The RC&D Partnership provides numerous opportunities for students and faculty at the University of Iowa to connect with communities across the state, utilizing both student-led community engagement, where students complete real-world projects in their academic courses and community-based research, where faculty and staff collaborate with the RC&Ds to complete research within communities in Iowa.
 Through this partnership, the University of Iowa and Iowa’s Resource Conservation & Development organizations demonstrate their renewed commitment to serving the people and communities of the state.

 Admiral Trail (Spring 2018) Students did preliminary planning work for this multi-use trail, which will connect the Wabash Trace Nature Trail in Shenandoah with the community of Farragut in Fremont County along a former railroad line.

 Iowa School for the Deaf (Spring 2018) Students provided preliminary engineering and design services for land at the Iowa School for the Deaf in Council Bluffs.
 Plans include trail and outdoor recreation improvements, pollinator habitat, and more.